cbgm/Sparrow/docs/index.md

 ## Documentation location

-`README.md` at repository root is the only project Markdown documentation kept outside `docs/`.
+`README.md` at repository root is the only project Markdown documentation kept outside `docs/`. `server/secrets/placeholder.md` is not documentation; it only keeps the otherwise-empty secrets directory tracked by Git.
 Architecture, server, feature, security, API and development documentation is centralized here so there is one source of truth.

 ## Architecture source of truth